 KIDS data element D17 (Virtual Education Student) is used to identify the student as a virtual student.
+It applies to virtual students 18 and under as well as those 19 and over.
 Possible entries into D17 are:

 Blank = Student is not a virtual student and has not been during the school year.